 A Li River cruise from Guilin to Yangshuo is one of the most popular activities in a Guilin holiday.
 Zhujiang Pier is the usual boarding point for a Li River cruise.
 It is about 32 kilometers' (20 miles') or 40 minutes' drive from Guilin city center.
 A Li River cruise is included in all of our Guilin Tour Packages.

-- See the karst landscape beautifully complimented by the Li River
+- World-class views: see the karst landscape beautifully complimented by the Li River

 - Clean, comfortable, and classy 120-passenger cruise boat